 “After a watershed year for the global energy transition, we expect renewable energy investment to jump 25 per cent to almost USD 600 billion in 2023 as the energy crises works as a catalyst for a surge in investments,” says Thomas Thygesen, Head of Research, Climate & Sustainable Finance, at SEB.
 “We expect to see a major increase in Europe’s renewable energy investment, driven by governments, the EU Commission, as well as households and business building local supply to complement the centralized system.”

 The report also features an outlook for sustainable financing for 2023 where we expect a return to new highs.
-If the general global debt market stabilizes, SEB forecasts that the global volume of sustainable bonds and loans to grow to USD 2.3 trillion next year while in our more optimistic scenario – the Green Growth Scenario – issuance is forecast to increase to USD 2.6 trillion.
+If the general global debt market stabilizes, SEB forecasts that the global volume of sustainable bonds and loans will grow to USD 1.76 trillion in 2023.
 That compares with an estimated total transaction volume of USD 1.55 trillion in 2022 and USD 1.69 trillion in 2021.
 Sustainable bonds and loans will return to growth and continue to take an increasing market share of the general debt market.

 About The Green Bond report

 SEB, which together with the World Bank developed the green bond concept in 2007/2008, publishes the research publication The Green Bond 5-6 times a year.
 It strives to bring readers the latest insight into the world of sustainable finance through various themes.
 Even though the report covers all kinds of products and developments in the sustainable finance market, we have decided to keep its historic name – The Green Bond – as a tribute to our role as a pioneer of the green bond market.
 You can find The Green Bond report at sebgroup.com and here.